mattgwriter7/gamebook/NOTES.md

 ## PAGES
 Start_Page
-This page accepts keys.
+* This page accepts keys.
 Those keys are used to fetch stories.
-By default, the Default Story is used.
+* By default, the Default Story is used.

 Title_Page
-Simple stateless page just for showing Title and Author
+* Simple stateless page just for showing Title and Author

 Passage_Page
-This is meat of the page where passages are displayed.
+* This is meat of the page where passages are displayed.

 Fetch_Page
-It fetches a passage
+* It fetches a Passage

 ## IDEAS
 FETCH STORY